 DOD sketches its diagram of the future

-Dave Wennergren talks about the evolution of the federal government in the Information Age and what the future might have in store
+Dave Wennergren talks about past experiences, the evolution of the federal government in the Information Age and what the future might have in store.

 DOD is about to undergo a major reorganization of its executive organization under Secretary Robert Gates, including the dissolution of the Office of the Assistant Secretary of Defense for Networks and Information Integration, Wennergren is moving into a new office and a new role.
 He was recently named assistant deputy chief management officer at the Office of the Deputy Secretary of Defense.